gouldsonium/lorerim-wiki/read-me.md

 "Crashing" on loading can occur on any modlist and is not recommended for modded Skyrim.
 Instead, I highly encourage utalizing the built-in death alternative mod.
 This prevents needing to reload on death.

-Wheeler can cause crashes when assigning self-made potions/poisons/etc and using your last one.
-If this happens, press home to open dmenu and navigate to wheeler and "reset all wheels".
+For a list of known issues (whether they be vanilla Skyrim related or mod limitations) please visit our Discord.

 ## Updating the modlist

 Before updating, please check the changelog and back up your saves.
 You may need to start a new game after certain updates.

-Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
+Updating is exactly like installing the list, only new files will be downloaded.
+On old (pre-4.0) versions of Wabbajack make sure to tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating unless you add "[NoDelete]" to the front of the mod.

 ## Removing the Modlist

 Simply delete the folder, and you have uninstalled it.

+## Changelog

+The changelog is located in Discord only.

 ## Credits and Thanks